US Rhodes Scholars for 2021 include UM student

-This year's scholars were elected virtually this year for the first time as the coronavirus pandemic swept across the globe..
+This year's scholars were elected virtually for the first time as the coronavirus pandemic swept across the globe..

 The Rhodes Trust announced the winners early Sunday, which include 22 students of color.
 Ten are Black, which ties the record for the most Black students elected in a single year.
 The winners include 17 women, 14 men and one nonbinary person.

 “This year’s American Rhodes Scholars — independently elected by 16 committees around the country meeting simultaneously — reflect the remarkable diversity that characterizes and strengthens the United States," said Elliot F. Gerson, American secretary of the Rhodes Trust.